Homeschool mama self-care begins with self-evaluation and a solid sense of purpose.

 So, live life on purpose.

 Get at it.
 Be intentional about your work and your play.
 Be intentional in your community of relationships.
-Live on purpose.
+Live life on purpose.